Kakdi Koshimbir (Khamang Kakdi) – Authentic Maharashtrian Cucumber Salad

 Mustard seeds, asafetida and curry leaves in hot oil.

-Step 4: Pour the tempering over the salad and mix well.
+Step 4: Pour the tempering over the salad.

 Tempering poured over the salad.